riegerc/gittraining/READEME.md

 ## finished merge from feature branch into master branch
 yes it is done...

+##now repeat the lesson on the console
+yes we can do that on the console 2

 ## git init
 git init<br>
 git add README.md<br>